PrestaShop/prestashop.github.io/news/_posts/2019-05-29-severity-classification.md

 - Difficulty to globally manage categories, products or customers
 - Difficulty to globally place and manage orders

 A critical issue should result in a patch version that should be released as soon as possible.
-Our recent [spam attack](http://build.prestashop.com/news/fighting-against-spamming-again/) is a good example: it was a critical security issue as our users were flooded with fake customers’ accounts.
-As a consequence, a patch version has been released that resolve it on 1.6 and 1.7, a good example of a community work.
+[PrestaShop 1.7.2.5](http://build.prestashop.com/news/prestashop-1-7-2-5-maintenance-release/) is a good example: this patch release fixes two vulnerabilities affecting the Back Office.

 ### Major